Speak to one of our experts now about this offer

 - 4 Star

-Ultra-stylish hotel on Chapel Street adorned with artwork of renowned Australia artist John Olsen.
+This ultra-modern hotel on Chapel Street is adorned with artwork of renowned Australian artist Dr John Olsen.

 - Melbourne